hoytech/quadrable/README.md

     auto recs = db.get(txn, { "key1", "key2", });
     if (recs["key1"].exists) std::cout << recs["key1"].val;

-**Important**: In both of the above cases, the values are `string_view`s that point into the LMDB memory map.
-This means that they are valid only up until a write operation is done on the transaction, or the transaction is terminated with commit/abort.
-If you need to keep them around longer, copy them into a string:
+**Important**: In both of the above cases, the values are [string_view](https://github.com/hoytech/lmdbxx#string_view)s that point into the LMDB memory map.
+This means that they are valid only up until a write operation is done on the transaction, or the transaction is terminated with commit/abort (whichever comes first).
+If you need to keep a value around longer, put it into a string, which copies the data to your program's heap:

     std::string key1ValCopy(recs["key1"].val);